-Favorite “I can’t believe I’m doing this” moment: I’m not sure if this counts, but the other day I fainted from dehydration on the Paris metro and the trains were stopped for more than five minutes while I regained consciousness… looking back it was definitely a “I really can’t believe that happened” moment.
+Favorite “I can’t believe I’m doing this” moment?: I’m not sure if this counts, but the other day I fainted from dehydration on the Paris metro.
+The trains stopped for more than five minutes while I regained consciousness.
+Looking back it was definitely a “I really can’t believe that happened” moment.

 Place you can’t wait to return to: Ireland will always have a piece of my heart.
 I’ve done three solo trips there and it’s never enough- there’s something about that rainy little island that entrances me.

 Place you can’t be paid to return to?: The Cinque Terre in Italy.
 It was over-priced, over-touristed and if you ask me, completely over-rated.
 I can see how the fishing villages would have been a treasure twenty years ago, but now they’re swarming with tourists.

 Any exciting trips coming up?: I’m finally heading to Southeast Asia later this summer!
 My Southeast Asian bucket list includes learning how to scuba-dive, volunteering at an elephant sanctuary and indulging myself with a Bangkok shopping spree- I’ve never been to Asia so I can’t wait to see what happens.

 Dream vacation?: I have always wanted to visit Brazil.
 I’d love to explore the colonial hill-towns.
 I want to sip caipirinhas on the white-sand beaches of the north.
 I need to practice my very rusty Portuguese!
 One day!